szabgab/slides/python/files.md

 VLC to look at an mp4.
 Some application to hear the content of mp3 files.
 {/aside}

-* Text: .txt, csv, .py, .pl, ..., HTML , XML, YAML, JSON
+* Text: Can make sense when opened with Notepad: .txt, csv, .py, .pl, ..., HTML , XML, YAML, JSON
-* Binary: Images, Zip files, Word, Excel, .exe, mp3, mp4
+* Binary: Need specialized tool to make sense of it: Images, Zip files, Word, Excel, .exe, mp3, mp4

 {aside}
 In Python you have specialized modules for each well-knonw binary type to handle the files of that format.
 Text files on the other